 The specific courses to be taken at College of the Desert in these programs can be determined by conferring with the advisor assigned.
 The catalog of the transfer college should be studied for all courses required for graduation.
-For unlisted pre-professional programs, confer with the Transfer Courselor in the Guidance Center.
+For unlisted pre-professional programs, confer with the Transfer Counselor.

-GENERAL EDUCATION REQUIREMENTS FOR THE CALIFORNIA STATE UNIVERSITIES & COLLEGES
+GENERAL EDUCATION REQUIREMENTS FOR THE CALIFORNIA STATE UNIVERSITY & COLLEGES